Amsterdam Central Station (Dutch: Amsterdam Centraal)

 These tickets allow unlimited use of the Metro (subway), GVB bus system, trams, as well as ferries for the entire period of validity (1 – 7 days).

 These tickets are rather inexpensive for a European metropolitan city.
-For 2023 fares range between €5.85 and €9 a day, depending on period of validity.
+For 2024 fares range between €5.85 and €9 a day, depending on period of validity.

-You can purchase the ticket online before your trip via the website of the authorised GVB ticket seller without having to pay a surcharge (click here).
+You can purchase you ticket online before your trip via the website of the authorised GVB ticket seller without having to pay a surcharge (click here).
 This means you no longer have to deal with ticket machines and fare systems abroad.

 This saves time and nerves – after all, there are better things to do in Amsterdam …

-Frequently asked questions in this travel guide – FAQ 2023
+Frequently asked questions in this travel guide – FAQ 2024

 Does Amsterdam have a main train station?